-The red 12awg wire in position (A) on the 2-position connector should be connected to Switched +12 Volt Input.
-This wire is used to turn the unit on and off as well as supply power to the ECU.
+The switched +12 Volt input is located on pin G5 of the wiring harness.
+This wire is used to turn the unit on and off.
 As such it only flows a very small amount of current (less than 1 amp).
 This wire can be placed on the ignition switch circuit.
-The black 10awg wire in position (B) of the connector should be connected to full time battery negative.
-The TECgt is shipped with the corresponding connector with five feet of wire.
-See Figure A.5.
-1 for a wiring diagram.
+See Figure A.5 1 for a wiring diagram.

-If you are using the TECgt Power Harness, refer to the next section on installing the Switched +12 Volt Input into the Power Harness.
+If you are using the TEC^3 Power Harness, refer to the next section on installing the Switched +12 Volt Input into the Power Harness.